-Some laws may require employers and health care providers to establish and maintain appropriate procedures to ensure that employee medical information remains confidential, and such laws may prohibit disclosure of medical information without a signed authorization from the employee.
-Not only must the employer protect the confidentiality of employees' medical records in its possession, but providers paid by the employer to make medical evaluations of employees cannot divulge details of employees' personal lives to the employer without the written consent of the employees, and can only report on the functional limits of patients.
-California's Confidentiality of Medical Information Act27 (CMIA) is the prototypical law protecting employee privacy concerning medical information.
-It prevents providers of health care from disclosing medical information without written authorization from the patient unless the information falls under one of several limited exceptions.28 The "authorization" requirements are detailed and demanding,
+Some laws may require employers and health care providers to establish and maintain appropriate procedures to ensure that employee medical information remains confidential.
+Such laws may prohibit disclosure of medical information without a signed authorization from the employee.
+Not only must the employer protect the confidentiality of employees' medical records in its possession, but providers of health care services paid by the employer to make medical evaluations of employees cannot divulge details of employees' personal lives to the employer without the employees' written consent.
+The providers can with the functional limits of patients.
+The California Confidentiality of Medical Information Act (CMIA) is the prototypical law protecting employee privacy concerning medical information.
+The Act jury's verdict for Doe, might well reflect its agreement with Doe's assertions the Pierce's motivations, as well as her conduct were improper.
+Id. at 1144.
+Judge Lewis, in his dissent, pointed out that the names were not necessary to the particular review and the harm to Doe outweighed the employer's interests.
+Id. at 1146, 1147.